bjesus/pipet/README.md

 ### JSON Queries

 JSON Queries use the [GJSON syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md) to select specific elements.
-Here too, whitespace nesting is used for iterations - parent lines will run as iterators, making their children lines run for each occurance of the parent selector.
+Here too, whitespace nesting is used for iterations - parent lines will run as iterators, making their children lines run for each occurrence of the parent selector.
 If you don't like GJSON, that's okay.
 For example, you can use `jq` by passing parts or the complete JSON to it using Unix pipes, like `@this | jq '.[].firstName'`.

 When using pipes, Pipet will attempt to parse the returned string.
 If it's valid JSON, it will be parsed and injected as an object into the Pipet result.